 In The Gap Series by Stephen Donaldson, the United Mining Companies control human space on two different levels.
 There are some habitats, such as Com Mine, that they own outright and control the votes of in the Governing Council.
 Plus, their corporate police force is the only organization capable of protecting power in space, which effectively gives the UMC CEO dictatorial powers over the central government.
 The entire arc is driven by his chief of police's plan to pull a Heel-Face Turn and get control over the police given back to the Governing Council.

 Both Beowulf and Mesa in Honor Harrington are run along the corporativist lines, which is hardly surprising, as Mesa was settled essentially by a group of rogue Beowulfers.
 Both are controlled by the board of directors, with votes arranged corresponding to professions, though Mesa muddles the water a bit, being secretly run by the Ancient Conspiracy.
 Manticore initially was also envisioned in the same way, though it mutated into somethingelseentirely.
 It's also mentioned that such political arrangements aren't anything unusual in the galaxy.

 In the Wild Cards series there are brief mentions of a space-faring conglomerate known as "The Network" which is described at one point as "a form of capitalism more rapacious than anything you can imagine".
 From the mentions, it appears that this is how The Network operates.

-When the Empire of New Britain Isles is first encountered by the Destroyermen, they quickly find out that Governor-Emperor Gerald McDonald has long been under the thumb of the Honorable New Britain Company, with the company, essentially, running things.
+When the Empire of New Britain Isles is first encountered by the Destroyermen, they quickly find out that Governor-Emperor Gerald McDonald has long been under the thumb of the Honourable New Britain Company, with the company, essentially, running things.
 Not only is the company run by Corrupt Corporate Executives but the company's CEO equivalent is actually a secret follower of the Holy Dominion's Religion of Evil.
 This changes quickly after the company reveals its true colors, and the practice of "obligations" (the company's bread and butter) is abolished.